iomesh/docs/docs/installation/setup-iomesh-storage.md

 ### Device Map

-`chunk/deviceMap` in `iomesh-values.yaml` is used to indicate which block devices should be mounted to IOMesh cluster and how they are mounted.
+`chunk/deviceMap` in `iomesh-values.yaml` is used to indicate which block devices should be mounted to IOMesh cluster and how would they be mounted.

 ```yaml
 chunk: